Sam-M-Hall/docs/projects/project01/project01_children/project01_create-onprem-opnsense-initialize.md

 ---

+# OPNsense - Initialization

+In this section, I will overview the initialization of the OPNsense Firewall.

+---

 ## OPNsense Initialization

 Now that we've configured the Virtual Machine, we can start it and perform the first-time setup.